GENESESHB/LocalLens/README.md

    cd LocalLens
 ```

-1. Use Docker Compose to build and start the Website:
+1. Use Docker Compose to build and start the Website in dev mode:
 ```bash
    docker-compose docker-compose.local.yml up --build
 ```